learn-co-students/nyc04-seng-ft-071320/Module1.md

 - How do I draw Entity Relationship Diagram (ERD, or domain model) to represent this type of the relationship?
 - How many models do I need to represent the relationship between e.g. flights and passengers?
 - Where should the data about the passengers live?
 Where should the data about the flights live?
+- Which instance(s) should know about the other one(s) in the `initialize` method in a many-to-many relationship?
 - Can I store same piece of data in two places?

 #### Day labs list